 Betta fish make a beautiful addition to your aquarium.
 If this is the first time you are keeping these fish species, you need to know the foods they should eat.

-In the wild, this carnivorous fish species thrives on aquatic worms and fallen insects.
+In the wild, this insectivore fish species thrives on mostly insects and insect larvae.
 Therefore, when housing them in a fish tank, you need to maintain a diet high in protein to meet their nutritional needs.
-This diet should also be supplemented with a variety of vitamins, carbohydrates, and minerals.

 If you don’t know how many bloodworms to feed your betta fish, here’s all you need to know.